 MANILA – The board of Century Properties Group Inc has approved a plan to raise money from the sale of dollar-denominated debt.

-In a disclosure to the Philippine Stock Exchange, the property developer owned by former ambassador Jose E.B.
-Antonio said its board ina meeting today cleared the offering of $150 million in bond, which would be listed on the Singapore Exchange.
+In a disclosure to the Philippine Stock Exchange, the property developer owned by Executive Chairman of the Board Jose E.B.
+Antonio said its board in a meeting today cleared the offering of $150 million in bond, which would be listed on the Singapore Exchange.

 Century Properties will engage advisers, underwriters and such other agents to implement the fundraiser if and when it proceeds.

-Century Properties earlier said it expects P15 billion in sales revenue from six proejcts it is set to complete this year.
+Century Properties earlier said it expects P15 billion in sales revenue from six projects it is set to complete this year.